ingolemo/python-lenses/tutorial/optics.md

 An arrow pointing from A to B here means that all B are also A. For example, all Lenses are also Getters, and all Getters are also Folds.

+When we compose two optics together, the result is the most-recent common ancestor of the two.
+For example, if we compose a Getter and a Traversal then the optic we get back would be a Fold because Getters and Traversals are both kinds of Fold.
+We cannot compose two optics that do not share a common ancestor; e.g. we cannot compose a Fold with a Setter.

 ## Traversals

-All the lenses so far have focused a single object inside a state, but it is possible for an optic to have more than one focus.
-An optic with multiple foci is usually referred to as a traversal.
+All the optics that we have seen so far have been lenses, so they always focused a single object inside a state.
+But it is possible for an optic to have more than one focus.
+One such optic is the traversal.
 A simple traversal can be made with the `_both` method. `lens.both_()` focuses the two objects at indices `0` and `1` within the state.
 It is intended to be used with tuples of length 2, but will work on any indexable object.

 One issue with multi-focus optics is that the `get` method only ever returns a single focus.
 It will return the _first_ item focused by the